SFDO-Tooling/CumulusCI/docs/dev.rst

 .. note:: If the metadata being deployed references namespaced metadata that does not exist in the currently installed package, the deployment throws an error as expected.

 The automatic cleaning of ``meta.xml`` files can be disabled by setting the ``clean_meta_xml`` task option to ``False``.
 Prior to the addition of this functionality, there were unnecessary delays in the CumulusCI release cycle due to the need to create a new commit on ``main`` (and thus a feature branch, PR, code review, and so on) just to update the ``meta.xml`` files.

-CumulusCI's GitHub dependency functionality already handles requiring a new production release, so the only reason to do this commit was the ``meta.xml`` files.
+CumulusCI's GitHub dependency functionality already handles requiring a new production release, so the only reason to do this commit was for the ``meta.xml`` files.
 Automatically cleaning the meta.xml files on deploy eliminates the need for this commit.

 One drawback of this approach is that developers need to handle the diffs in the ``meta.xml`` files by either ignoring them, or committing them as part of their work in a feature branch.

-    Example: The diffs come from a scenario of Package B which extends Package A. When a new production release of Package A is published, the ``update_dependencies`` task for Package B installs the new version.
+    Example: The diffs come from a scenario of Package B, which extends Package A. When a new production release of Package A is published, the ``update_dependencies`` task for Package B installs the new version.
 When metadata is then retrieved from the org, the ``meta.xml`` files reference the new version while the repository's ``meta.xml`` files reference an older version.

-    The main difference between this situation and one where the meta.xml file is automatically cleaned is that avoiding the diffs in meta.xml files is a convenience for developers rather than a requirement for builds and releases.
+    The main difference between this situation and one where the ``meta.xml`` file is automatically cleaned is that avoiding the diffs in ``meta.xml`` files is a convenience for developers rather than a requirement for builds and releases.

-Developers can also use the ``meta_xml_dependencies`` task to update the meta.xml files locally using the versions from CumulusCI's calculated project dependencies.
+Developers can also use the ``meta_xml_dependencies`` task to update the ``meta.xml`` files locally using the versions from CumulusCI's calculated project dependencies.

 Use Tasks and Flows from a Different Project
 --------------------------------------------

-Dependency handling is used in a very specific context: to install dependency packages or metadata bundles in the ``dependencies`` flow that is a component of some other flows.
+Dependency handling is used in a very specific context: to install dependency packages or metadata bundles in a ``dependencies`` flow that is a component of some other flows.

 Common use cases for using tasks and flows from another CumulusCI project:

 * Setting up a dependency to include configuration, rather than just installing the package.
 * Running robot tests that are defined in a dependency.

-See `configuring cross-project tasks and flows <TODO>`_ for information on configuring cross-project tasks and flows.
+See `configure cross-project tasks and flows<TODO>`_ for more information.